 Let’ agree with the fact that accessing the internet shouldn’t be an issue when you are inside your home.
 It’s easy to connect, it’s safe, and finally, it’s a fact.
 However, when you are outside, it another story.

 A lot of people don’t have data on their smartphones, so they have to rely on the public network.
-These days, you can access Wi-Fi in more places than ever.
+These days, you can access Wi-Fi in more places than ever and you can achieve that with the GBA4iOS Emulator.
 It enables you to keep in touch with your friends and work.

 But, the public network is less secure than the private one.
 Therefore, you need excellent firewalls that works against threats.
 So, here are a couple of tips to protect your information.

-Whenever it’s possible, try to use trusted networks, for example, Starbucks, or McDonald’s.
+Whenever it’s possible, try to use trusted networks, for example, Starbucks, McDonald’s or CokerNutX Store.
 They are less likely to contain threats, and people and companies operating them are already getting money from you.

 You must keep in mind that no public network is 100% secure.
 The safety mostly depends on who provides the services.
 For that reason, you should stay clear of Wi-Fi that pops up on your phone in a shopping mall, or Wi-Fi that is operated by a third party.

 They might be legit, but what’s their purpose if anyone can connect for free.
 How are they making money?
 So, use your commons sense before you access such a network.